 Analysis of breeding and management programs in successful herds.
-Evaluation of the programs of dairy-cattle breed associations, artificial insemination cooperatives, and herd improvement organizations.
+Evaluation of the programs of dairy-cattle breed associations.
 Emphasis is placed on the application of the principles of dairy breeding, feeding, and management to the development and operation of a successful dairy farm.